tbrowder/Demo/README.md

 **Demo** aims to demonstrate use of the special variable, `$?DISTRIBUTION`, to access files included in an installed module distribution.

-This module has a binary executable, `demo`, which, when executed, shows the results of using the variable to access the following file (all text files):
+This module has a binary executable, `demo`, which, when executed, shows the results of using the variable to access the following file (all text files, but any type file should work):

-    bin/demo
     resources/file1      # <== listed in the C<META6.json> file
     resources/file2      # <== listed in the C<META6.json> file
     resources/sdir/file3 # <== listed in the C<META6.json> file